-If you’ve read my About Me page, you know that I’m a Mormon.
-Don’t worry, I’m not going to try and convert you or anything…unless you want to be converted, then I’m cool with that too.
-ANYWAY!
-I just got a new calling (job) at church in our women’s organization, called Relief Society.
+I just got a new assignment at church in our women’s organization, called Relief Society.
 As part of that calling, I am responsible for planning a monthly Relief Society activity.
-From time to time, I might share some of my ideas here, especially if they are crafty.
 This month, we decided to have a little “getting to know you” Valentine’s Day party.
 The theme was “Love One Another”.
 Just a chance for everyone to find out more about each other, and have a little bit of fun.
 I put myself in charge of games.
 These games can be used for other Valentine’s Day parties as well though.
 You can even use the ideas and change the questions for your age group.
 For a kid’s version of the conversation hearts game go here.

 Conversation Hearts Game